 Maryland car insurance rates by driving record

 Maintaining a clean driving record in Maryland is a great way to keep costs low for car insurance.
-Auto insurance rates are based on your driving profile, which means getting a ticket or having an at-fault accident could increase significantly.
-Getting a DUI could increase average auto insurance costs by over 50% because of its risk severity.
+Auto insurance rates are impacted by your motor vehicle record, which means getting a speeding ticket conviction or having an at-fault accident could increase your premium significantly.
+For example, getting a DUI in Maryland will increase your car insurance premium by about 83%.

 How to save on car insurance in Maryland

-If you are looking to keep the price you pay for auto insurance low, there are several ways to save in Maryland.
+If you are looking to get cheap car insurance, there are several ways to save in Maryland.
 Consider these savings tips to get the best price for car insurance in your Maryland city.